sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 ### Are page builders supported?
 Focus supports most page builders.
 However, page builders that rely on shortcodes may give incorrect assessments for the "introduction" and "subject density" ratings.
-This is because shortcodes are parsed as readable content, instead of HMTL constructors; the parser is yet unable to discern the shortcode's behavior without context.
+This is because shortcodes are parsed as readable content, instead of HTML constructors; the parser is yet unable to discern the shortcode's behavior without context.

 These page builders may be affected by this issue: